Undergraduate Alumni Stories

 BA Sociology, 2008

 Current Position: Director of the Saint Paul Promise Neighborhood

 Lisa is a citizen of the Red Lake Nation of Ojibwe.
-She graduated from the University of Minnesota with a bachelor’s degree in Sociology.
+She graduated from the University of Minnesota with a bachelor’s degree in sociology.
 Lisa is also a co-founder of an Indigenous Women's Wellness movement called KWESTRONG, Kwe, pronounced "qway" in the Ojibwe language, means woman.
-KWESTRONG organizes an American Indian Women and girls Triathlon, Run Bike Canoe, each year on the Chain of Lakes in Minneapolis.
+KWESTRONG organizes the Kwe.Strong Indigenous Women's Wellness Triathlon, featuring running, biking, and canoeing, each year on the Chain of Lakes in Minneapolis.

-Lisa began working at Children’s Hospitals an Clinics Minnesota in the fall of 2014.
-In her current role, she works with the Advocacy and Health Policy and Social Work teams to connect patient experience and community voice back to Children's.
-Lisa has helped launch an initiative called The First Gift, a space for American Indian community members to come together to make baby moccasins to give back to American Indian families whose babies are in the Special Care Nursery and NICU units.
+Lisa began working at Children’s Hospitals and Clinics Minnesota in the fall of 2014.
+In her current role, she works with the advocacy and health policy and social work teams to connect patient experience and community voice back to Children's.
+Lisa has helped launch an initiative called The First Gift, a space for American Indian community members to come together to make baby moccasins to give back to American Indian families whose babies are in the special care nursery and NICU units.

 Current Position: Probation Supervisor

-BA Sociology of Law, Criminology, and Deviance, 2015
+BA Sociology of Law, Criminology & Deviance, 2015

 Current Position: Criminal Investigator for the Minnesota Attorney General's Office